-Year Effective Latest modifications are effective for taxable years beginning before January 1, 2009, \$450 million in qualified investment property must be purchased for the project within a six-year period.
+Year Effective Latest modifications are effective for taxable years beginning on or after January 1, 2009 before January 1, 2009, \$450 million in qualified investment property must be purchased for the project within a six-year period.
 The manufacturer must also create at a minimum 1,800 new jobs within a six-year period and can receive credit for up to a maximum of 4,500 jobs.
-For business enterprises that first qualify in a taxable year beginning on or after January 1, 2009, the business enterprise must meet the job creation requirement of 1,800 eligible full-time employees and either the qualified investment requirement of \$450 million in qualified investment property, or the payroll requirement of \$150 million in total annual Georgia W-2 reported payroll within the six-year period.
+For business enterprises that first qualify in a taxable year beginning on or after January 1, 2009, the business enterprise must meet the job creation requirement of 1,800 eligible full-time employees and either the qualified investment requirement of \$450 million in qualified investment property, or the payroll requirement of \$150 million in total annual Georgia W-2 reported payroll within the sixyear period.